 Business Loan Agreement: Terms to Know

 There are several other terms that you might come across as a part of the business loan agreement, they include:

-- Amortization: This refers to the way the loan repayment is divided into fixed payments over a certain amount of time.
+- Amortization: It refers to how the loan repayment is divided into fixed payments over a certain amount of time.
 As soon as the loan goes into effect, you should be able to get an amortization calendar showing every scheduled payment for the duration of the loan.

 - Annual percentage rate (APR): This is the interest rate attached to the loan.
 It is usually expressed as an annual rate.

-- Automated clearing house (ACH): This refers to how your loan payments will be made.
+- Automated clearing house (ACH) refers to how your loan payments will be made.
 Generally, it goes through an ACH system to automatically withdraw loan payments from your bank account.

 - Balloon payment: If there is a large, single payment you will have to make at the end of the loan term, it is called a balloon payment.

-- Blanket lien: A blanket lien allows the lender to seize just about any of the borrower’s assets to recoup any outstanding loan balance if the borrower is not able to repay the loan.
+- Blanket lien: A blanket lien allows the lender to seize just about any of the borrower’s assets to recoup any outstanding loan balance if the borrower cannot repay the loan.

 - Co-signer: A cosigner is another party signing on behalf of the borrower who can improve the chances of the loan being approved.
 If the primary borrower cannot repay the loan, the cosigner could be held responsible.